espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

 Thread Safety
 ^^^^^^^^^^^^^

-The factory function :cpp:func:`esp_cam_new_csi_ctlr` and :cpp:func:`esp_cam_del_ctlr` are guaranteed to be thread safe by the driver, which means, user can call them from different RTOS tasks without protection by extra locks.
+The factory function :cpp:func:`esp_cam_new_csi_ctlr` and :cpp:func:`esp_cam_ctlr_del` are guaranteed to be thread safe by the driver, which means, user can call them from different RTOS tasks without protection by extra locks.

 .. _cam-kconfig-options: